 There are a few things to remember when it comes to establishing — and then spending from — your Healthcare FSA.

 - Annual contribution limits: These annual limits for FSAs are set each year by the IRS.
 You can contribute up to $2,850 in 2022 and $3,050 in 2023 into your Healthcare FSA.
 If you're married and both you and your spouse have an FSA, you can each contribute up to the yearly maximum in each of your accounts.
 If only one of you has an FSA, you cannot double your contributions (e.g., put $6,100 into one account).

 - Eligibility: You are eligible to contribute to an FSA if your employer offers one.
 The Healthcare FSA doesn't need to be paired with a specific health insurance plan, either.
 You have the flexibility to choose the best insurance plan for your family.
 While still benefiting from tax-advantaged healthcare savings.

 - When the funds expire: You must use your FSA money within the plan year or risk forfeiting what's remaining.
 If there's a balance at the end of the year, your employer may offer options.
-You may be able to roll over up to $550 in contributions from 2020 to 2021 and $570 from 2021 to 2022.
+You may be able to roll over up to $570 in 2022 and $610 in 2023.
 Or your employer may give you an extra 2.5 months grace period, during which you can use the leftover money.
 But you cannot do both.
 If you accept an employer's offer to rollover funds, that balance won't affect your contribution limits for the following year.

 - How to fund your FSA: During open enrollment, you will choose how much you’d like to contribute to your FSA.
 Then, your employer makes payroll deductions and deposits the money into your FSA.
 Your employer may also choose to make extra contributions to your FSA.